Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

-Here [launchIn] terminal operator comes in handy.
-Replacing `collect` with `launchIn` we can launch collection of the flow in a separate coroutine, so that execution of further code immediately continues:
+The [launchIn] terminal operator comes in handy here.
+By replacing `collect` with `launchIn` we can launch a collection of the flow in a separate coroutine, so that execution of further code immediately continues:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">